Ne0Lux-C1Ph3r/Tutorials_Hardening_Debian_System/Good_Practice/index.md

 ```
 First see my tutorials.....
+Secondly there is an order in the configurations and installations!!!
+I'll come back to it later.
 "I will not be responsible for errors or even worse"
 "Always check and check before"
 ```